.338 Winchester Magnum: Rifles and ammunition

-Due to the cartridge's popularity all North American rifle manufacturers offer rifles chambered in the .338 Winchester Magnum.
+Due to the cartridge's popularity most North American rifle manufacturers offer rifles chambered in the .338 Winchester Magnum.
 Ruger, Browning, Kimber, Remington, Savage, Weatherby, Mossberg, Howa and Winchester chamber the cartridge in several product lines.
 Almost all custom rifle makers in the United States and Canada produce .338 Winchester rifles.
 In European rifle makers Blaser, Mauser, Sako and Tikka also manufacture rifles for this cartridge.
 The large number of rifle choices available in the .338 Winchester Magnum offers the rifleman a greater choice in available rifles.

 All North American ammunition makers offer several loadings of the .338 Winchester Magnum to the public for sale.
 At this point in time Federal has six in their Vital-Shok and Fusion ammunition lines, Hornady has five, including four in their Superformance ammunition which is putting an end to the light magnum and heavy magnum line of ammo but adds up to 200 ft/s more without added recoil or muzzle blast.
 The 185 gr.
 GMX (gilding metal expanding) round has the following performance: 3080 ft/s at the muzzle, 2850 ft/s at 100 yards, 3896 ftlbf of kinetic energy at the muzzle and 3337 ftlbf at 100 yards.
 200 gr.
 Remington and Winchester offer four loadings each for the cartridge.
 Several smaller ammunition including Cor-Bon and Double Tap also manufacture loaded ammunition.